leongersing/ruby_buddha_ios_blog_source/readme.md

 That's right, friends.
 We're going to write an iPad application.
 Something that will make writing a blog a little more pleasurable!

-In the generated project (kind of like running, Rails <app> is it not?) files you'll see a great many files.
+In the generated project (kind of like running Rails <app> is it not?) files you'll see a great many files.
 If you're familiar with Rails then some of the terms are going to look familiar but don't go thinking that just because Cocoa implements MVC (Model-View-Controller) that it's the same implementation that Rails uses.
 That said, let's define our